Liquidity

 Definition

 Liquidity is an interesting topic in DeFi due to its importance and the inevitable comparison to traditional financial markets.
-However, unlike traditional finance markets there is no order-book in DeFi.
-This makes understanding what the price of an asset should be difficult since you can’t see how much liquidity is available at a particular price (with the exception of uniswapV3).
+However, unlike traditional finance markets there is no order-book in DeFi (we'll talk about uniswapV3 in a bit).
+This makes understanding the price of an asset difficult since you can’t see how much liquidity is available at a particular price (except for uniswapV3).
 This is where our liquidity endpoints come in.
 We can show the current liquidity price for both assets in a pair, with the latest data or all of the historical data from the inception of the pool.
 We also show the current amount of each token in the pool and all the information about the pool itself including the pool (pair) address, pair name, base/quote address, exchange ID and more.

 Details